The medical information in this review was provided by our in-house dentist Dr. Gemma Wheeler.

 If approved, you will be advised on how to return them/send them back.

 If you are rejected, you will be given an explanation as to why.
-Your email will be personalized with feedback and you will be asked to schedule a follow up call with an adviser before being advised to take a second impression.
+Your email will be personalised with feedback and you will be asked to schedule a follow up call with an adviser before being advised to take a second impression.

 All being well, the second time around you will be approved and advised to return them.